Okounkov bodies associated to abundant divisors and Iitaka fibrations: Numerical equivalence and Okounkov body

 The following lemma plays a crucial role in the proof of the converse of Proposition \ref{numeq=>same}.
-It is a generalization of \cite[Corollary 3.3 and Theorem 3.4 (b)]{Jow}, but our proof is completely different from Jow's proof in \cite{Jow}.
+It can be considered as a generalization of \cite[Corollary 3.3 and Theorem 3.4 (b)]{Jow} although our proof is completely different from Jow's proof in \cite{Jow}.

 \begin{lemma} Let $D$ be a divisor on $X$ with $\kappa(D) > 0$, and $D=P_s + N_s$ be the $s$-decomposition.
 Consider an irreducible curve $C$ on $X$ obtained by a transversal complete intersection of general effective very ample divisors on $X$.
 We can choose an admissible flag $Y_\bullet : X=Y_0 \supseteq Y_1 \supseteq \cdots \supseteq Y_{n-1} \supseteq Y_n=\{x\}$ on $X$ such that $Y_{n-\kappa(D)}$ is a Nakayama subvariety of $D$, $Y_{n-1}=C$, and $x$ is a general point on $C$.
 Fix an Iitaka fibration $\phi \colon X' \to Z$ of $D$, and let $C'$ be the strict transform of $C$ on $X'$.
 Then we have